brundinm/system-links-checking/README.md

 output file, and the script features two functions to control program flow and logic.

-The drupal-broken-links.sh and talis-aspire-broken-links.sh scripts are more complex, with each script featuring three functions that serve to compartmentalize and control program flow and logic.
+The dspace-broken-links.sh and talis-aspire-broken-links.sh scripts are more complex, with each script featuring three functions that serve to compartmentalize and control program flow and logic.
 These two scripts are more involved because neither the DSpace institutional repository nor the Talis